jamesmeneghello/pynab/README.md

 start.py is your update script - it'll take care of indexing messages, collating binaries and creating releases.

+### Post-processing Releases ###

+Some APIs (sometimes Sickbeard, usually Couchpotato) rely on some post-processed metadata to be able to easily find releases.
+Sickbeard looks for TVRage IDs, CouchPotato for IMDB IDs, for instance.
+These don't come from Usenet - we match them against online databases.

+To run the post-process script, do this:

+    > python3 postprocess.py

+This will run a quick once-over of all releases to match to available local data, then a slow process of pulling individual articles off Usenet for NFOs, RARs and other data.
+Finally, it'll rename any shitty releases in Misc-Other and Ebooks, optionally deleting any releases it can't fix after that (NB: won't do this until I'm satisfied it's safe).

+Note that SB/CP will have trouble finding some stuff until it's been post-processed - Sickbeard will usually search by name as well, but CP tends not to do so, so keep your releases post-processed.

 ### Backfilling Groups ###

 Pynab has a backfill mechanism very similar to Newznab.
 This can be run sequentially to start.py,